 In the context of the winged creatures in this work, Iqbal talks about the co-existence of different religions in societies, and also the inevitable fractures that exist.
 In 2014, she visited the Hagia Sophia Grand Mosque in Istanbul and was struck by the layering of history within this cathedral-turned-mosque, the jostling between Christian and Islamic elements.
 Calligraphy, medallions and minarets sit alongside mosaics depicting Jesus, Mary, archangels, seraphs and cherubs, some plastered over during the Ottoman Empire but since recovered and restored to create a complex stratigraphy that illuminates the past.

-The longer I spend with Assemblage of a Fragmented Landscape, the more parallels I notice between the human and animal kingdom; the way we structure our communities, work together, occupy space, fight and keep the peace.
+The longer I spend with Fragments of an Assembled Landscape, the more parallels I notice between the human and animal kingdom; the way we structure our communities, work together, occupy space, fight and keep the peace.
 ‘We had lots of animals at home,’ Iqbal tells me.
 ‘My grandmother had cats, my father had hens, my mother had goats.’
 And as she says this, I can almost ‘hear’ her embroidery’s soundscape: insects buzzing in summer, the flap of wings, human voices, leaves rustling in the wind, a clarion call.
 There are bees, butterflies, pigeons, goats.
 White, translucent moths.
 Red marching lines of ants.
 Big-bellied beetles.
 So much bounty.

 ‘My grandmother had a beautiful garden, where all sorts of fruit trees were growing,’ Iqbal tells me, ‘and she used to take me and my sister every day to visit.’
 While the girls climbed the trees, Begum planted seeds and tended to her garden.
 ‘I understood from a very young age that nature had an impact on your mood, because when we came back from visiting the garden, we were happy.’